ameena02/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 a function that prints the 9 times table, starting with 0 a function that adds two integers and returns the result
+a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 a function that prints the 9 times table, starting with 0 a function that adds two integers and returns the result a function that prints all natural numbers from n to 98, followed by a new line